 Drying and Ironing

 Proper drying is crucial to prevent damage to your flag.
-It is best to air dry your flag by hanging it horizontally or laying it flat.
-Avoid using high heat or direct sunlight, as these can cause colors to fade or weaken the fabric.
+It is best to air-dry your flag by hanging it horizontally or laying it flat.
+As mentioned before, avoid using high heat or direct sunlight, as these can cause colors to fade or weaken the fabric.
 If your flag requires ironing, use a low heat setting and place a protective cloth between the iron and the flag to prevent scorching or melting.

 Repairing Damaged Flags